ctuning/ck-request/README.md

 ```

-You can obtain output characteristics from another CK module or your own Python script as following:
+You can obtain output characteristics from another CK module or your own Python script as follows:
 ```
 import ck.kernel as ck